Bugaboo Fox 5 pushchair review

 The pushchair has extra-large wheels, advanced suspension and new features to make it easy to operate.
 These updates, Bugaboo claims, make it possible to steer the pushchair with the touch of a finger, and fold and adjust it with just one hand.
 There’s no compromise on comfort or safety.
 The toddler seat and the aerated bassinet are ergonomically designed, and the toddler seat extends 10cm further than previous model the Bugaboo Fox 3.

-Bugaboo prides itself on the Fox 5’s environmental credentials.
+As with its new city pushchair, the Dragonfly, Bugaboo prides itself on the Fox 5’s environmental credentials.
 The frame is crafted using Akulon, an upcycled bio-based material that can reduce CO2 emissions by 20%.
 Bugaboo hopes this will put it on a path to reach net zero by 2035.

 Journalist Alex, her husband Dan, their two year old daughter and eight week old son.
 The family put the stroller through its paces in the small town of Petersfield where they traversed pavements, uneven grass, wooden decking and muddy woodland walks.